Knowrithm/knowrithm-docs/getting-started/quick-start.md

 - Monitoring and alerts

 {{ hint style="success" }}
-**🎉 Congratulations!** You've successfully created your first AI agent with Knowrithm.
+**Congratulations!** You've successfully created your first AI agent with Knowrithm.
 Your agent can now answer questions based on the documents you uploaded.
 {{ endhint }}

 {{ hint style="info" }}